Concussion Facts

 What Should I Do After a Concussion?

-– Consensus Statement on Concussion in Sport – the 4th International Conference on Concussion in Sport held in Zurich, November 2012
+– Consensus Statement on Concussion in Sport – the 6th International Conference on Concussion in Sport held in Amsterdam, November 2022

-What Does Graduated Return to Sport Look Like?
+What Does Return to Life, Work and Sport Look Like?

 Getting back to sport or work after a concussion can be a challenging process.
 You may wonder if you're pushing yourself too hard or too little.
 And sometimes our self-assessment of our symptoms can be tricky.

 The rehabilitation of a concussion with a focus on graduated return to sport would start from no activity (rest) to light aerobic activity such as biking or walking.
-During this time it is important to avoid any recurrence of concussion related symptoms.
-For most people this would consist of no return of headaches.
+During this time it is important to understand what is triggering any recurrence of concussion related symptoms.
+For most people this relates to headaches and dizziness.

-From there we progress to sport-specific exercise while avoiding any head contact of any kind.
+From there we progress to sport-specific exercise while avoiding any risk of a new injury.
 More complex training skills can be incorporated if you are progressing well.

-A return to full contact play should only be considered once you've been cleared by a qualified medical professional.
+A return to full contact play should only be considered once you've been cleared by a qualified medical professional with standards for "measuring" recovery.

 How Can Concussion Physiotherapy Help?